Bryan Kelly: Recordings

-The Improvisations on Christmas Carols (1969) has been recorded by the City of Prague Philharmonic Orchestra, conducted by Gavin Sutherland.
-There is a non-commercial recording of Kelly's Symphony No 1 (1983), by the City of Oxford Orchestra, director Yannis Daras, available on YouTube.
+Kelly's Improvisations on Christmas Carols (1969) was recorded by the City of Prague Philharmonic Orchestra, conducted by Gavin Sutherland.
+There is a non-commercial recording of Kelly's Symphony No 1 (1983), by the City of Oxford Orchestra conducted by Yannis Daras, available on YouTube.

-The choir of Clare College, Cambridge, issued a CD of the choral music in 2001, including the cantata Crucifixion, the Missa Brevis and the popular carol This Lovely Lady.
-The Chapel Choir of Selwyn College, Cambridge with the Britten Sinfonia, conducted by Sarah MacDonald, has a CD of choral works, including St Francis of Assisi (1981), At the round earth’s imagin’d corners (1977), and For Adoration (2001).
-The Magnificat and Nunc dimittis in C (1965) has been recorded by St John's College Choir Cambridge, conducted by Andrew Nethsingha with organist George Herbert.
+The choir of Clare College, Cambridge issued a CD of choral music by Kelly in 2001, including the cantata Crucifixion, the Missa Brevis and the popular carol "This Lovely Lady".
+The Chapel Choir of Selwyn College, Cambridge with the Britten Sinfonia, conducted by Sarah MacDonald, recorded a CD of choral works, including Kelly's St Francis of Assisi (1981), At the round earth's imagin'd corners (1977), and For Adoration (2001).
+The Magnificat and Nunc dimittis in C (1965) was recorded by St John's College Choir Cambridge, conducted by Andrew Nethsingha with organist George Herbert, as the conclusion of a collection of settings of these texts.